 Users can sign up via the Blossom app, or through the Blossom website.
 From there, users link their bank account, deposit funds and then Blossom does the work for them.

-"Amid global uncertainty, volatile trading markets and near-zero interest rates, we are democratising the fixed income market for the everyday Australian, a market previously reserved for institutions and high net-worth individuals," Ms Rosenberg said.
+"Amid global uncertainty and volatile trading markets, we are democratising the fixed income market for the everyday Australian, a market previously reserved for institutions and high net-worth individuals," Ms Rosenberg said.

 "Typically, if an average Australian wanted access to the fixed income market, they’d be looking at high minimum deposits, caps on investment amounts, lock up periods, sophisticated investor limitations and fees.
 We’re here to change that."